No Intelligence Involved in Expelled

 So if you have a problem with our current state of knowledge about the origin of life, it’s not evolutionary theory you are opposing, it’s the scientific method in general.
 By the way, it is ironic that Stein tries to humiliate those theories by asking “Crystals?
 Aliens?
 I thought we were talking about science!” since the directed panspermia theory he calls “aliens” actually points to a physicalistic kind of intelligent design; the kind that most ID proponents are obliged to acknowledge in order to be politically correct by saying “We’re not all about God!
 Any kind of ID is OK!”
 The idea that the earliest forms of life on this planet were designed by some other sophisticated life form (which is itself evolved) from another planet is a defendable scientific position even if it’s not very strong against Occam’s Razor and apparently not very interesting for the ID people.

-After the false alarm of crisis I wasn’t surprised to see the next familiar move: evolutionary theory isn’t a good theory because it brings moral corruption!
+After the false alarm of crisis, I wasn’t surprised to see the next familiar move: evolutionary theory isn’t a good theory because it brings moral corruption!
 First, we are left to agree with the self-evident fact that life can only get its meaning from religion and wonder why all those atheist people are still alive.
-Then we are ready to meet the masters of science: Nazis and eugenics.
-I’m not going to argue about the degree to which Hitler was motivated by his misunderstood and misguided version of the evolutionary theory, because it has NOTHING to do with the scientific questions and theories in question!
+Then we are ready to meet the masters of science: Nazis and eugenicists.
+I’m not going to argue about the degree to which these people were motivated by their misunderstood and misguided versions of the evolutionary theory, because it has NOTHING to do with the scientific theories in question!
 Likewise, the possibility that learning about the evolutionary theory might take away the precious meaning of our lives – whatever that is – has nothing to do with its being true or false!

 Very well, but since it’s certainly true that the eugenics movement was influenced by the theory (mixed with other ideas), isn’t it hypocrite of us to ignore it while blaming religion for all the wars and terrorism it caused?
 No, because religion is largely a system of ethics telling people what to do, hence responsible for their actions, whereas scientific theories are just descriptions of what is out there.
-This is one of the most important differences between religion and science in my view, and one that is often forgotten.
+This is a big difference between religion and science, and one that is often forgotten in these discussions.
 Evolutionary theory is just a description of how life on Earth has been evolving, and is not responsible for the actions of some deluded people who misinterpret it as a to-do list.

 Now let’s ask some questions: why does someone spend ten whole minutes to go into the details of how Jewish people were killed in a documentary about Intelligent Design?
 Could that be because he is too ignorant, like eugenics proponents, to know the difference between science and ethics?
 Or is it because he is smart enough to manipulate people’s feelings to make his case on scientific questions?
 I’d go for the latter since that someone is also very keen to flatter the nationalist pride, using his every chance to mention the great “American dream” of freedom to defend the freedom to toy with the definition of a scientific theory.
 Either way, Hitler is a wise choice to strengthen the oppressive regime metaphor with all the imagery from Nuremberg Rallies; somebody had to do this after Richard Dawkins’s comments in Root of All Evil? on Ted Haggard’s ceremonies.
 (Not to mention the other wise choice of make-up and lighting which turned Dawkins into Dracula in his interview by Stein.
 I found it particularly cheap that all we see are Nazi soldiers, crappy scenes from old black-and-white science-fiction films, old books on Darwin’s bookshelves and a marble statue of him whenever Stein talks about the evolutionary theories while the ID guys get to talk over colorful 3D models of DNA in their cool, nicely illuminated labs.
 His short parody of the film shows that Dawkins isn’t also happy with the way his words are cut.)